 Atlantic Monthly: Have Smartphones Destroyed a Generation?

 To those of us who fondly recall a more analog adolescence, this may seem foreign and troubling.
-The aim of generational study, however, is not to succumb to nostalgia for the way things used to be; it’s to understand how they are now.
+The aim of the generational study, however, is not to succumb to nostalgia for the way things used to be; it’s to understand how they are now.
 Some generational changes are positive, some are negative, and many are both.